fhnw-students/wodss-tippspiel-web/README.md

 This command starts the webpack development server that serves the build bundles.
 You can now browse the skeleton app at `http://localhost:8080` (or the next available port, notice the output of the command).
 Changes in the code will automatically build and reload the app.

+## Deployment

+First increase your version number in the `package.json` file.
+Next we have to build the app with `yarn build`.
+This creates a new `dist` folder with our awesome app.
+Afterwards, commit and push your changes to the `develop` branch.
+[Travis](travis-ci.org) our CI will automatically test your changes, and [Heroku](https://www.heroku.com/) our Cloud Application Platform will deploy your App later.

+You can visit the builded app [here](https://wodss-tippspiel-web.herokuapp.com)